giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 {: #EdgeArchitecture title="Service Edge Information Exchange." }

-In order to select the optimal edge server from both the network perspective (e.g., the one showing better path cost) and cloud capabilities (e.g. in terms of processing capabilities, available RAM, storage capacity, etc), it is needed to see an edge server as both an IP entity (as in {{RFC7285}}) and an ANE entity (as in {{RFC9275}}).
+In order to select the optimal edge server from both the network (e.g., the path with lower latency and/or higher bandwidth) and the cloud perspectives (e.g., number of CPUs/GPUs, available RAM, storage capacity, etc), there is a need to see the edge server as both an IP entity (as in {{RFC7285}}) and an ANE entity (as in {{RFC9275}}).

-Currently there is no way (neither in {{RFC9275}} nor
+Currently there is no mechanism (neither in {{RFC9275}} nor
 {{RFC9240}} to see the same edge server as an entity in both domains.
-The design of ALTO however is flexible enough to allow extensions to indicate that an entity can be defined in several domains.
+The design of ALTO, however, allows extensions that could be used to identify that an entity can be defined in several domains.
 These different domains and their related properties can be specified in extended ALTO property maps,